stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

-First of all, a brief introduction of the data set. *Cancer\_samples* was obtained from the UCI Machine Learning Repository and it contains information about the cell nuclei in the biopsy of a breast cancer mass obtained with fine needle aspirate (FNA) and analysed trough machine learning using digitized imaging.
+First of all, a brief introduction of the data set. *Cancer\_samples* was obtained from the UCI Machine Learning Repository and it contains information about the cell nuclei in the biopsy of a breast cancer mass obtained with fine needle aspirate (FNA) and analyzed through machine learning using digitized imaging.
 It contains the ID of the patient and the diagnosis B: benign tumor and M= malign tumor.